Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Getting Around Warsaw by Walking

 My favorite way to get around Warsaw was by walking.
 I walked along the shores of the Vistula River from near the national stadium to the entrance to Warsaw’s Old Town.
-Walking around Warsaw was extremely energizing after spending close to ten hours on an airplane.
+Walking in Warsaw was extremely energizing after spending close to ten hours on an airplane and it makes for an easy self-guided walking tour of Warsaw.

 Walking from the Vistula Waterfront to Old Town Warsaw